Last updated on January 13th, 2024 at 10:10 am

 There are two ways.
-The first one involves someone else (usually outside of your organization) creating a RDL, posting it to their blog site and then you download it.
+The first one involves someone else (usually outside of your organization) creating an RDL, posting it to their blog site and then you download it.
 It’s when you upload the report to SSRS that you see the error message.
-If you are not familiar with how to upload a RDL, make sure to check out my blog post, How-To Upload a SSRS Report and Change its Data Source.
+If you are not familiar with how to upload a RDL, make sure to check out my blog post, how to setup an RDL for ConfigMgr?.

 Definition of this Report is Not Valid – Solution

 There are no tricks to solving this problem.
 All you need to do is set the RDL to the appropriate version that’s supported by your SSRS server.
 There is one caveat, however, to this fix.
 The original RDL version is ALWAYS stored in the project directory as the HIGHEST RDL version supported by VS or RB.
 Whereas the appropriate (aka downgraded) version is found within the “BIN” project directory.

 Note: When I say the “BIN” project directory, it can be BIN or BIN\Debug or BIN\Release.
 Where it is found depends on many things, but it should be obvious to you in which folder the recently created RDL is stored.

 Here’s an example of a RDL opened in XML Notepad.
 Notice that the schema is listed as 2016.
 This is a RDL from our project directory.

 The same RDL is opened in XML Notepad, but notice that the schema is listed as 2008.
 This is the SAME report as the one in the previous example.
 It was downgraded to 2008 and it’s found within the “BIN” project directory.

 In Solution Explorer window, right-click on the project (in this case it is called Microsoft Office) and select Properties.